Ruža Tomašić

-Ruža Tomašić ([rǔːʒa tɔ̌maʃitɕ]; born 10 May 1958) is a Croatian politician who has been a Member of the European Parliament since July 2013, having been elected to the position three times.
+Ruža Tomašić ([rǔːʒa tɔ̌maʃitɕ]; born 10 May 1958) is a Croatian politician who served as a Member of the European Parliament from July 2013 to June 2021, having been elected to the position three times.
+Upon her withdrawal from the Parliament, she retired from politics altogether.

 After finishing elementary school at the age of 10, Tomašić moved to Canada where she finished high school and a police college.
 As a police officer, she worked on the prevention of juvenile delinquency and combatting drug trafficking.
 After Croatian president Franjo Tuđman invited her to return to Croatia in 1990, Tomašić accepted and started working as a member of Tuđman's personal security.
 After beating ovarian cancer, she decided to leave police work and engage in politics.
 From 2003 to 2008 she was a member of the Croatian Parliament elected from the list of the Croatian Party of Rights and from December 2011 to July 2013 as an MP for the Croatian Party of Rights Dr. Ante Starčević.
 At the 2013 and 2014 EP elections, Tomašić won second most preference votes of all the candidates, and at the 2019 EP elections, most preference votes.

 On 17 January 2015 she joined the newly founded Croatian Conservative Party.
 In the European Parliament, Tomašić sits in the European Conservatives and Reformists group.

 As of 2019, the European Parliament adopted 5 of her reports, 28 reports on which she worked as a shadow rapporteur, 573 of her amendments and 293 resolutions which, in addition to delivering more than 1000 speeches and sending 146 parliamentary questions to the EU Commission and the Council, made her the most active Croatian MEP.

 Early life

 Ruža Tomašić was born in the village of Mladoševica, PR Bosnia and Herzegovina, and grew up with her parents, six sisters and a brother in the Slavonian village of Velika Kopanica.
-At age 15, she left Croatia and joined her older sister, who was married and lived in Toronto, Canada.
+At age 15, she left Croatia and joined her older sister in Canada, who was married and lived in Toronto, Ontario.
 Tomašić worked on a variety of jobs to support herself before enrolling in 13-week program at Ontario Police College, from which she graduated in 1981.
-In her career as a police officer in Toronto and Vancouver, she primarily dealt with juvenile delinquency and illegal drug trade, which included undercover work.
+She then became a constable for the Ontario Provincial Police from 1984 to 1987, during which she became the first female constable to complete the motorcycle training course.
+In 1987, she relocated to Vancouver, British Columbia after her marriage, where she continued to work as a constable.
+In her career as a police officer, she primarily dealt with juvenile delinquency and illegal drug trade, which included undercover work.